Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Symmetries

 As shown in Fig.~\ref{fig:unit_cell}, the magnetic moments of iron ions A and D are parallel but opposite to those of B and C. In the low-temperature easy-axis phase, they are aligned (or antialigned) with the $z$ direction.
 In the high-temperature weak ferromagnetic easy-plane phase, the moments lie in the $ab$ basal plane and exhibit a small canting within the plane.
 We will explore relativistic effects in Sec.~\ref{sec:rel}.
 Here, let us assume the nonrelativistic limit, such that the absolute orientation of the spins in real space does not matter.
 Their relative orientation and collinear order, however, remain important, as they are defined in spin space.

-First, note that hematite is not an antiferromagnet because its oppositely aligned sublattices are neither related by a $PT$ nor a $T \vec{\tau}$ symmetry \cite{SmejkalBeyondConv2022}.
+First, note that hematite is neither a $PT$, nor a $T \vec{\tau}$ antiferromagnet because its oppositely aligned sublattices are neither related by a $PT$ nor a $T \vec{\tau}$ symmetry \cite{SmejkalBeyondConv2022}.
 Here, $P$ denotes inversion symmetry, $T$ denotes time-reversal symmetry, and $\vec{\tau}$ denotes a translation.
 As shown in Fig.~\ref{fig:no_AFM}(a), $P$ is a good symmetry because hematite is centrosymmetric.
 A subsequent action of $T$ flips the spins, resulting in a configuration that is not identical to the original one.
 Similarly, as shown in Fig.~\ref{fig:no_AFM}(b), a time-reversed order cannot be brought to the original configuration by a translation.
 Here, the difference becomes apparent only by considering the oxygen atoms.

 Instead of inversion or translation symmetries, mapping the two oppositely aligned sublattices onto each other requires, e.g., one of the glide-mirrors indicated in Fig.~\ref{fig:unit_cell}(b,c) followed by a reversal of the spins.
 Specifically, since hematite belongs to the spin Laue group ${}^{1}\overline{3} {}^{2}\text{m}$ \cite{SmejkalBeyondConv2022}, it supports the sublattice transposition symmetry $[C_2 || \mathcal{M}_{0 \overline{1} 1} | \vec{\tau}]$ with $\vec{\tau} = (\frac{1}{2},\frac{1}{2},\frac{1}{2})$, where the left of $||$ denotes the operation in spin space and the right denotes the operation in direct space (real space).
 The successive application of the mirror, translation, and spin rotation contained in this operation is visualized in Fig.~\ref{fig:but_altermagnetism}.